intel/llvm/sycl/doc/extensions/experimental/sycl_ext_intel_esimd/esimd_emulator.md

 below.

 ## Limitation
+- The emulator is available only on Linux for now.
+Windows support is WIP.
 - ESIMD_EMULATOR has limitation on number of threads under Linux.
 As software multi-threading is used for emulating hardware threads, number of threads being launched for kernel execution is limited by